zalando/zalando.github.io/_docs/resources/licensing.md

 ## Permissive licenses

-Code dependency which you are free to use and change without limitations, but must include the license and copyright of the dependency.
+Code dependency that you are free to use and change without limitations, but must include the license and copyright of the dependency.

 Permissive licensed dependencies can be used without issues both for internal and for open source projects.